wygulmage/after-sundown/monsters.md

 Soulless, like Shamblers, have no special power to transform others into Zombies of any kind, but are often carriers of the Rage Virus which does.
 If they are sterilized by any method, any victims they take down will stay inert.
 Every Soulless is dominated by Master Passion Rage and will fly into a Rage Frenzy with basically no provocation at all.
 Triggers include _seeing humans_.

-A Soulless has an Orphic power source and a Lunar power schedule.[list]**Soulless Starting Powers**
+A Soulless has an Orphic power source and a Lunar power schedule.

+#### Soulless Starting Powers

-- Basic Powers -
+Basic Powers

 * Vigor (Basic Clout)
 * Nimble Feet (Basic Celerity)
-* Bite of the Serpent (Basic Lure of Destruction) [/list]
+* Bite of the Serpent (Basic Lure of Destruction)

-**[size=20]Revenants**[/size]
+### Revenants
-"_The Living Dead and the dying living are all the same.
+_"The Living Dead and the dying living are all the same.
 Cut from the same cloth.
-But disposing of dead people is a public service, whereas you're in all sorts of trouble if you kill someone while they're still alive._"
+But disposing of dead people is a public service, whereas you're in all sorts of trouble if you kill someone while they're still alive."_

 The Revenant is the talkative wight from virtually every piece of fiction where a Zombie is a major character.
-Whether the lovely and sensual She from [u]Cemetery Man[/u], the creepy Shelly Winters from [u]Scary Go Round[/u] or the villainous Dark Ash and Sheila from [u]Army of Darkness[/u], _every_ Luminary who becomes a Zombie by _whatever_ means becomes a Revenant.
-Revenancy is curable, as can be plainly seen from both [u]Scary Go Round[/u] and [u]Army of Darkness[/u], and it is the only form of Zombieness that is.
+Whether the lovely and sensual She from [Cemetery Man](http://www.imdb.com/title/tt0109592/), the creepy Shelly Winters from [Scary Go Round](http://www.scarygoround.com/sgr/ar.php?date=20020604) or the villainous Dark Ash and Sheila from [Army of Darkness](http://www.imdb.com/title/tt0106308/), _every_ Luminary who becomes a Zombie by _whatever_ means becomes a Revenant.
+Revenancy is curable, as can be plainly seen from both _Scary Go Round_ and _Army of Darkness_, and it is the only form of Zombieness that is.
 A Revenant appears much as it did in life, save for pale white skin and darkness around the eyes.
 Basically they look like someone who is wearing heavy goth makeup, save that there is something _obviously_ unnatural about them that even the most casual observer can plainly see.

 Revenants do not necessarily lose their reasoning faculties nor their personal moral compass.
 However, they _do_ hunger for the brains of the living, and are doomed to gradually weaken and lose power until they devour such.
 Eating the brain of a human refreshes their Power batteries, but they _don't_ have an unobtrusive or Vow of Silence upholding alternative at their disposal.
 Sooner or later, they _will_ be compelled to break open a human skull and feast on the morsels inside.
 It is for this reason that even the usually quite open minded supernatural societies generally want Revenants cured or destroyed - their mere presence endangers the kindred more than most Syndicates are willing to condone.

 A Revenant has their Strength, Intuition, and Willpower all increased by 1.
 Every Revenant is subject to Master Passion Hunger.
 Every Revenant carries the Z-Virus with their Abyss of the Body.

-A Revenant has an Orphic power source and a Feeding power schedule.[list]**Revenant Starting Powers**
+A Revenant has an Orphic power source and a Feeding power schedule.

+#### Revenant Starting Powers

-- Core Discipline: Fortitude -
+Core Discipline: Fortitude

 * Patience of the Mountains (Basic Fortitude)
 * Revive the Flesh (Basic Fortitude)

-- Basic Powers -
+Basic Powers

 * Compel Spirits (Basic Necromancy)
 * Nimble Feet (Basic Celerity)
 * Abyss of the Body (Basic Descent of Entropy)
 * Supernatural Senses (Basic Discernment)
 * Vigor (Basic Clout)

--Advanced Powers -
+Advanced Powers

-* Indomitability (Advanced Fortitude)[/list]
+* Indomitability (Advanced Fortitude)

-**[size=25]The Fey**[/size]
+## The Fey

 "_I'll not rest till I have me gold.
 Curse this well that me soul shall dwell, till I find me magic that breaks me spell._"